Language Guide (proto 2)

 You should also reserve the field name to allow JSON and TextFormat encodings of your message to continue to parse.

-The protocol buffer compiler will complain if any future developers try to use these reserved field numbers or names.
+The protoc compiler will generate error messages if any future developers try to use these reserved field numbers.

 message Foo {